We also

 Seal Wife – by Michael Cunningham

-(special mention)
+(special

 Just a Little Mistake - by Mary Elizabeth Gale